How Do Nose and Septum Piercings Look On a Big Nose?

 Whether a septum or nose piercing, you’re free to express yourself any way you want to, even if you have a big nose.
 Having your nose pierced will decorate it and simply draw more attention to it.

 It’s more a question of if you want this facial feature to stand out more on your face.

 Talk to your piercer about what they would recommend for your nose and make sure you like what you’re purchasing.
 How you feel wearing your piercing plays a significant factor in how good it will look on you.

-Regardless of if you have a more prominent nose or not, if this is your first piercing, you can start with smaller jewelry and gradually go more massive in size when you’ve established more of a comfort level.
-From there, you can experiment with the jewelry you haven’t thought of yet that you can incorporate into your look.
+Regardless of whether you have a more prominent nose or not, if this is your first piercing, you can start with smaller jewelry and gradually go larger in size when you’ve established more of a comfort level.
+From there, you can experiment with various different types of jewelry, which you can incorporate into your look.

 Types of Jewelry

 Before you get your piercing, you can begin to think about what kind of jewelry you think would look nice on you.
 This way, you have some ideas about what kind of adornments you’ll want to try out.

 There are fake piercings available for sampling, therefore, you can experiment with different styles before committing to a permanent change to your face.

 This is the most typical nose ring.
 The twist stud will twist or hook into the nostril to stay in place.

 This piercing is a post with an adornment on one side.
 On the other side, there is a small ball that keeps it in place.